pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 ## Get started today

-Update your dependency on SwiftUINavigation to [1.1][sui-nav-1.1] today to start taking advantage of the new `@CasePathable` macro, and more.
+Update your dependency on SwiftUINavigation to [version 1.1][sui-nav-1.1] today to start taking advantage of the new `@CasePathable` macro, and more.
 Tomorrow we will discuss how these new case path tools have massively improved our [Composable Architecture][tca-gh] library.

 [sui-nav-1.1]: todo